 An accident involving defective traffic controls can lead to serious injury or even death.
 Defective traffic control accidents often occur at intersections, where multiple vehicles may be traveling at high speed in various directions.
 This can lead to head-on collisions, side-impact accidents, rear-end collisions, or accidents involving pedestrians.
 Serious accidents can result in head or face injury, broken bones, severed limbs, neck or back injury, and internal injuries.
 Some accidents may leave the occupants trapped inside the vehicle, making their injuries worse.

 Government Claims for Defective Traffic Control Device Accidents

 The state government or other traffic authority may be responsible for the inspecting, programming, and maintaining traffic control devices.
 If the traffic control device was defective, obscured, or poorly programmed, then the government may be liable for the injuries caused.

 Claims against the government have special requirements.
 The government has a different timeline within which to file your claim.
 This is known as the notice requirement.
 If you do not file your claim in time, the government can deny your claim, and you may be left having to pay your medical bills and car repair costs.
 Talk to your attorney as soon as you can to make sure you can file your claim in time.

-Maryland Accident Injury Attorneys
+Baltimore Auto Accident Injury Attorneys

 If you or a loved one has been injured in an accident caused by a faulty traffic control device, the law firm of Gilman & Bedigian may be able to help.
 Claims against the government can be more complicated than simple claims against another driver.
 Our attorneys have years of experience dealing with automobile accident cases against city and state government agencies throughout Maryland.
 We will fight for your rights to make sure you get the compensation you deserve.
 Contact us today for a free consultation.